spiresheep/rothko/README.md

 ## Config File Notes/Rules

-Reserved names: EAST, WEST, NORTH, SOUTH
+Reserved names: EAST, WEST, NORTH, SOUTH, MAX_WIDTH, MIN_WIDTH, CELL and some number

 Each cell should have a unique name.